josepot/react-redux-internal-state/README.md

 npm install --save redux-internal-state react-redux-internal-state
 ```

-Now let's add an entry in the main reducer of the app.
+Now let’s add an entry in the main reducer of the app.
 Is in this entry where
 the transient-state data  will be stored, for example:

 ```